D5007, 5007, 24007

 Condition no month: green livery with frame level stripe, gangway doors present, full size fuel & water tanks, hand/footholds present, cantrail water filler cover present, five upper/four lower ventilators on non-BIS side, four upper/four lower ventilators on BIS side, engine exhaust in original location, ridge sided sandboxes, two-rung bogie mounted footsteps.

-Possibly the first visit of an LMR Type 2 to Eastleigh Works for repair was D5007 during April, previously the machines had visited Derby for overhaul.
+Possibly the first visit of an LMR Type 2 to Eastleigh Works for repair was D5007 during April (noted in yard April 2nd), previously the machines had visited Derby for overhaul.

 Condition July: not yet received small yellow warning panels.